 Compression socks are longer than your regular socks as they’re designed to go up to the knee.
 They’re usually thicker because they should apply pressure to your legs.

 Some socks will cover the foot and some will be worn right above the ankle and extend towards the knees.
 The latter are called compression sleeves.

 When you wear these socks, they will apply pressure to your muscles, veins, and arteries.

 This will help the blood work against gravity and travel back to your heart whether you’ve been running, walking or standing for a long time.

 Compression therapy isn’t new as people used to apply pressure on swollen areas to help ease the symptoms.

 Today, athletes wear compression socks to alleviate discomfort and fight off fatigue after working out or running for long distances as they help the muscles recover.

-Why Do You Need to Buy the Best Compression Socks for Running?
+Why Do You Need to Buy the Best Runners Compression Socks?

 There’s no doubt that compression socks have recently become the hype in the world of running.

 This makes you wonder if they’re actually beneficial or it’s simply a trend that will fade away.